What is the program's focus?

 What are the goals of the program?

-The program's unique, focused, and innovative curriculum prepares a future generation of "chaos pilots," game changers, and innovation pioneers that will lead (instead of lag behind) the necessary transformation, define elements of the new economy (rather than simply execute them), and design new organizational and collaborative structures (rather than simply join them), grounded in a principled fusion of economic rationality, business logic, and design thinking.
+The program's unique, focused, and innovative curriculum prepares a future generation of "chaos pilots," game changers, and innovation pioneers that will lead (instead of lag behind) the necessary transformation, define elements of the new economy (rather than simply execute them), and design new organizational and collaborative structures (rather than simply join them), grounded in a principled fusion of economic rationality, business logic, organizational reality, and design thinking.

 Who is this program suited for?

-The program is intended to appeal to mid-career business professionals who need to complement their existing capabilities with design thinking and to design practitioners, consultants, and managers who seek a deeper grasp of business, economic, and financial issues in order to make more sustainable organizational decisions.
+The program is intended to appeal on one hand to mid-career business professionals who need to complement their existing capabilities with design thinking and to design practitioners, consultants, and managers who seek a deeper grasp of business, economic, and financial issues in order to make more sustainable organizational decisions.
 It also is intended for professionals of all industries who want to change the direction of their careers or redirect their firms toward more future-oriented organizational practices and more robust economic relationships.
 Students are expected to be working in order to immediately practice learned material and implement adopted concepts, constructs, frameworks, and methods.

 How is this program unique and competitive?